ShivanshuSharma33/Advance-Gesture-Volume-Control-System/README.md

 # Advance-Gesture-Volume-Control-System

-This project uses MediaPipe framework for Hand Landmark Detection that detects hand first and identify 14 landmarks on the hand.
+This project uses MediaPipe framework for Hand Landmark Detection that detects hand and identify 14 landmarks on the hand.
 I have used specific landmarks by using openCV and pycaw library of python to control the volume of system by hand gestures.

 <h3>Steps:</h3></br>